 Have you installed your boiler ten years ago or even more?
 If your boiler is running for 10 years, you must consider a boiler replacement.
 Older boilers are generally prone to faults and they lose efficiency over time.
 If you don’t take any action, your boiler will eventually suffer a breakdown.
 A new boiler comes with a warranty; this will lower your heating bills and make your dwelling safer.
 There are a variety of central heating systems and boilers in the market and each piece is a creation of technology.
 This is why if technology fails anytime, the repair tends to be very costly.
 Sometimes the faults are such that it’s worth repairing but there are times when you have to plan a replacement.

 Regular servicing is a must

-Most of the modern boiler these days is ‘self-bleeding’; this is, in fact, great because you do not need to bleed the air out frequently from the radiators.
+Most of the modern boiler these days is self bleeding; this is, in fact, great because you do not need to bleed the air out frequently from the radiators.
 Check your radiator on a periodic basis; say one in every two months with the help of the radiator valve key.
 This makes sure that the boiler is free from the air and operating efficiently.
-There is something called ‘boiler draining’, you can think of doing that once a year which involves flushing the boiler with an anti-sludge liquid.
+There is something called boiler draining, you can think of doing that once a year which involves flushing the boiler with an anti-sludge liquid.
 This keeps the system free from sludge.
 When there is sludge inside the system, the water pump needs to put in a lot of excess effort to function.
 If you are confident, you can carry the maintenance yourself but the experts are always there for you.
-The bottom line is, to avoid boiler faults, annual servicing is vital.
+The bottom line is, to avoid boiler faults, an annual boiler is highly recommended.